 And the growing industrialization of developing countries is only increasing the demand for these mining practices.

-For me, this is one of the cruelest human environmental impacts.
+For me, this is the cruelest human-environmental interaction.
 Seeing animals suffering from the plastic waste that litters our oceans and landscapes is sometimes too much to take.

 While recycling efforts have stepped up considerably, this is possibly one area where our actions end up doing harm hundreds of miles away.

 It’s almost like there is a total emotional disconnect because trucks collect the trash, and then people don’t worry about it anymore.

 People often just focus on CO2 when it comes to air pollution, but there is a lot more to factories, cars, and households.

 Most western countries have banned certain toxins, for example, and factories and vehicles have filters to remove them.
 However, the filters only go so far, and some toxins will always seep into the air as part of human-environment interaction.

 And while governments banned CFCs several decades ago, there are still many types of aerosols called volatile organic compounds (VOC).